Website icon Xpert.Digital

 • 🧠 Deep learning and the importance of high-quality data

-• 🔍 The process of preparing data for generative AI
+• 🔍 The data preparation process for generative AI

 💡🤖 Interview with Prof. Reinhard Heckel about the importance of data for AI